-- Recipients of property interest, other than protected charitable interest, including the elective share and accounts or securities registered and pay-on-death, transfer-on-death, in trust for or co-ownership with the right of survivorship form to the extent that the decedent’s interest; tenancy with the right of survivorship property; the net cash surrender value of life insurance on the decedent’s life; to the extent the decedent had the power to designate the recipient at the time of his death, property to which the decedent had the right to enjoyment of the principle or income; and pension, retirement or deferred compensation plans.
+- Recipients of property interest, other than protected charitable interest, including the elective share and accounts or securities registered and pay-on-death, transfer-on-death, in trust for or co-ownership with the right of survivorship form to the extent that the decedent’s interest; tenancy with the right of survivorship property; the net cash surrender value of life insurance on the decedent’s life; to the extent the decedent had the power to designate the recipient at the time of his death, property to which the decedent had the right to the enjoyment of the principal or income; and pension, retirement or deferred compensation plans.

 - Recipients of all other property interests other than protected charitable interests.
 Such an interest is one for which a charitable deduction was allowed the deduction decedent or decedent’s spouse under federal gift income tax laws.